Disjoint Stable Matchings in Linear Time: Finding Disjoint Stable Matchings

-\end{proof} Let $M_i$ be the matching included in $S$ at the end of iteration $i$ of the algorithm, and let $|S|=k$.
-The stable matchings in the set $S$ form a chain $M_o=M_1,\ldots,M_k=M_z$ such that all the men get strictly better partners in $M_i$ compared to $M_j$, $j>i$ and all the women get strictly worse partners in $M_i$ compared to $M_j$, for $j>i$.
-Each iteration of the algorithm modifies the given instance by deleting the edges of the matching constructed.
+Building on the notion of dominance from \autoref{def:dominance}, we say that $M$ {\em strictly dominates} $M'$, denoted by $M\prec M'$, if $M\preceq M'$ and $M\cap M'=\emptyset$.
+The strict dominance relation imposes a partial order on the set of stable matchings in $G$.
+We call a set of stable matchings a \emph{chain} if it forms a chain under the (non-strict) dominance relation of \autoref{def:dominance}.
+Let $M_i$ be the matching included in $S$ at the end of iteration $i$ of the algorithm, and let $|S|=k$. \begin{lemma} The stable matchings in the set $S$ form a chain $M_o=M_1,\ldots,M_k$. \end{lemma} \begin{proof} Each iteration of the algorithm modifies the given instance by deleting the edges of the matching constructed.
 Let the instance considered at the beginning of iteration $i$ be $G_i$.
 Thus $G_1=G$.
 Since $M_i$ is constructed by executing the extended Gale-Shapley algorithm on the instance $G_i$, it follows that $M_i$ is the man-optimal matching in $G_i$.
+Further, all the men get strictly better partners in $M_i$ compared to $M_j$, $j>i$ and all the women get strictly worse partners in $M_i$ compared to $M_j$, for $j>i$. \end{proof}

-We define the following dominance relation on the set of stable matchings in $G$, which will be used in the subsequent proofs.
-This notion is stronger the dominance relation used in literature. \begin{definition}[Dominance] A stable matching $M$ is said to {\em dominate} a stable matching $M'$ (\(M\prec M'\)) if {\em every} man gets a strictly better partner in $M$ than in $M'$. \end{definition} It is easy to see that this relation imposes a partial order on the set of stable matchings in $G$.
-We call a set of stable matchings a {\em chain} if it forms a chain under the above dominance relation.
-We now show that among all the chains of disjoint stable matchings, the one output by Algorithm~\ref{algorithm:disjoint-SM} is a longest chain. \begin{lemma} The Algorithm~\ref{algorithm:disjoint-SM} gives a longest chain of disjoint stable matchings. \end{lemma} \begin{proof} Let $M_1\prec M_2\prec \cdots \prec M_k=M_z$ be the chain of disjoint matchings obtained by running Algorithm~\ref{algorithm:disjoint-SM}.
-For the sake of contradiction, let $M'_1\prec M'_1\prec \cdots \prec M'_\ell$ be a longest chain of disjoint matchings such that $\ell>k$.
+We now show that among all the chains of disjoint stable matchings, the one output by \autoref{algorithm:disjoint-SM} is a longest chain. \begin{lemma} \autoref{algorithm:disjoint-SM} outputs a longest chain of disjoint stable matchings. \end{lemma} \begin{proof} Let $C: M_o=M_1\prec M_2\prec \cdots \prec M_k$ be the chain of disjoint matchings obtained by running \autoref{algorithm:disjoint-SM}.
+For the sake of contradiction, let $C'': M'_1\prec M'_1\prec \cdots \prec M'_\ell$ be a longest chain of disjoint matchings such that $\ell>k$.